8 tips for cooking all your meals in 20 minutes or less

 Here are my staples:

-Roasted Tomato Sauce: This excellent staple can be added to courgetti for a ‘pasta’ sauce, pureed to make a soup, add eggs to make Shasuka (Turkish baked eggs), .
+- Roasted Tomato Sauce: This excellent staple can be added to courgetti for a ‘pasta’ sauce, pureed to make a soup, add eggs to make Shakshuka (Turkish baked eggs).
 Also add some fresh herbs for great Italian flavours.

-Have Two Signature Dishes in your repertoire that you can nail every time for those special occasions.
+Have 2 signature dishes in your repertoire that you can nail every time for those special occasions

 This one isn’t essential, but I’ve personally found it so helpful to have a couple of dishes that I know by heart that are great for having guests over.
 I love entertaining at home, and find it really relaxing to be able to be social but in control of what I’m eating.
 So to make it more enjoyable, I love to have a few dishes up my sleeve that I know I can nail every time.
 When choosing your own signature dishes, I’d recommend that they have the following characteristics: